ancuongnguyen07/AdvancedNetworking/server-sockets.md

 `select` or `poll` that can be used to wait simultaneously multiple event from any of the specified sockets.

-In Rust, [**mio**](https://docs.rs/crate/mio) is a library (or "crate" in Rust terminology) that encapsulates this functionality into fairly easy set of functions.
-Our next example is "[iterative-server](https://github.com/PasiSa/AdvancedNetworking/tree/main/examples/rust/iterative-server/src/main.rs)" that demonstrates the use of _mio_ (you may want to open the code in a parallel window while reading the following).
+In Rust, [mio](https://docs.rs/crate/mio) is a library (or "crate" in Rust terminology) that encapsulates the non-blocking socket operation into fairly easy set of functions.
+Our next example is "[iterative-server](https://github.com/PasiSa/AdvancedNetworking/tree/main/examples/rust/iterative-server/src/main.rs)" that demonstrates the use of _mio_ (you may want to open the code in a parallel window while reading this section).
 The server just reads incoming data from socket and echoes it back.
 Different from the earlier implementation, the server does not close the socket after writing data, but after responding to client, it continues waiting for more data, until the client closes the connection.